souderslogo.jpg (27164 bytes)

 Aug 28, 2009

-(Excerpts) "Gold is frequently cited as investors' favorite safe haven.
+"Gold is frequently cited as investors' favorite safe haven.
 But what about art?
 Art has a decent track record during times of inflation – something central banks seem keen to see return...
 And as central banks flood the global economy with cash, competition for goods and services could provoke inflation – perhaps quite soon.
 That would push up the price of 'real' assets, such as art, says Angus Murray, chief executive of the recently launched Castlestone Collection of Modern Art fund...
 Art can indeed be a "valid refuge" from inflation, New York-based art dealer Richard L. Feigen tells Bloomberg..."

 INVESTMENT WEEK